Wayne Messmer

 On April 9, 1994, Messmer was shot in the throat outside a Near West Side, Chicago restaurant.
 He survived the incident and after months of therapy continued his career as a singer and announcer.
 However, this incident prevented him from being able to sing the anthem for the final six Blackhawks home games at Chicago Stadium before its closing.
 A recording of Messmer singing was used instead for these games.

 On October 14, 1994, he sang the national anthem at the Rosemont Horizon (now Allstate Arena) introducing the Chicago Wolves and the IHL to Chicago.
 It was his first public performance since being shot.
 However, he was fired by the Blackhawks for working for another team, despite the fact that the Blackhawks were not playing due to the NHL's lockout.
 The Blackhawks would allow him to sing the anthem one last time at the Hawks' first home game at United Center on January 25, 1995.

 On July 7, 2024, he sang The Star-Spangled Banner before the NASCAR Cup Series race at the Chicago street race.

 Academically, he has earned degrees from Illinois Wesleyan University (B.M.E.), Loyola University Chicago (M.Ed.) and LaSalle University (Ph.D.)

-Messmer is also a Certified Speaking Professional, as recognized by the National Speakers Association, delivering a powerful keynote message of courage and conviction entitled "The Spirit of a Champion," drawn from his own personal life story.
+Messmer is also a Certified Speaking Professional, as recognized by the National Speakers Association, delivering a keynote message of courage and conviction entitled "The Spirit of a Champion," drawn from his own personal life story.